 - It’s best to use the freshest Palm Oil you can possibly get because stale palm oil will ruin the taste of the Pottage.

-- It’s best to use as little seasoning as possible because the yam itself is sweet so excessive seasoning will overshadow the sweet taste of the Pottage.
+- It’s best to use as little seasoning as possible because the yam itself is sweet so the excessive seasoning will overshadow the sweet taste of the Pottage.

 - Add a little more water if necessary but don’t overdo it.